 Here you will be finding basic and simple troubleshooting tips for Windows Remote Desktop connection problems.
 You can apply and check every method mentioned below when you can’t connect to a Windows 7 or 8.1 or Windows 10 computer with RDP client from another computer.
 Understanding the requirements of RDP (Remote Desktop Protocol) and how it works will solve most of the problems.

-Remote Desktop feature helps to take control of other computers and work as you are sitting front of them.
-When it comes to Windows 7, you can’t connect remote desktop to windows 7 very easily because of security settings.
-This article explains how you can enable remote desktop connection in windows 7, so all versions including windows XP computer users can connect remotely to windows 7.
+The Remote Desktop connection utility helps to take control of other computers over the network and work as you are sitting in front of them.
+When it comes to Windows 7 and later Operating Systems such as Windows 10 and 8.1, we can’t connect remote desktop easily because of the default security settings.
+This article explains how to enable remote desktop connection in Windows 7 and Windows 10, so all versions of Windows OS users can connect remotely.

 By default, remote desktop is disabled in Windows 7.
 To Enable it, Right click on My Computer, select Properties.

 Two options are available to enable remote desktop connection in Windows 7.

 Select Allow connections from computers running any version of Remote Desktop to allow people using any version of Remote Desktop or RemoteApp to connect your computer.
 This is a good choice if you don’t know the version another party uses, but it is less secure than the second option and not recommended.
 Also, you may need to use this option if the request comes from older versions of Operating Systems.

 Select Allow connections only from computers running Remote Desktop with Network Level Authentication to allow computers using the Remote Desktop or RemoteApp version which supports Network Level Authentication to connect your computer.
 This is the most secure choice.
 Since most of the recent Operating Systems support this authentication method, it is highly recommended to use this option.

 Windows 10 has similar settings to enable RDP connections.